 Q: I have a three day pass; can I use a Hero Miles ticket to go home?

-A: You must be on approved leave to be eligible for a Hero Miles ticket.
+A: You must be on ordinary leave to be eligible for a Hero Miles ticket.

 Q: How many Hero Miles tickets can a family have and how often?

 A: In general, Fisher House Foundation does not place limits on the number or frequency of the travel as long as it is reasonable and in the best interest of the wounded, injured or ill service member.
 While we do what we can, please be mindful that we have many eligible service members, and our resources are not unlimited.